The Wig: Reception

 Critical reception for The Wig has been mixed.
-DVD Talk and Shock Till You Drop were both relatively ambivalent in their reviews, as both felt that the movie wasn't the best that Asian horror had to offer but still had some viewing value to it that people would enjoy.
+DVD Talk and Shock Till You Drop were both relatively ambivalent in their reviews, as both felt that the movie was not the best that Asian horror had to offer but still had some viewing value to it that people would enjoy.
 Bloody Disgusting echoed these sentiments, as they felt that the movie "requires a lot of commitment on the part of the viewer" but that the payoff was "worth it, because as strange as it is, you might not have seen anything quite like it before."

 Trivia

 Chae Min-seo actually shaved her head for the movie.